kiranjeet24/Daily-Progress-Report/README.md

 Date : 2-Feb-2022
 <h3 align='center'>Introduction to LAMP Stack</h3>

-<p alihn="center">The LAMP stack is a popular open-source solution stack used primarily in web development.LAMP consists of four components necessary to establish a fully functional web development environment.
+<p align="justify">The LAMP stack is a popular open-source solution stack used primarily in web development.LAMP consists of four components necessary to establish a fully functional web development environment.
 The first letters of the components' names make up the LAMP acronym:</p>

 - Linux is an operating system used to run the rest of the components.
 - Apache HTTP Server is a web server software used to serve static web pages.